Title IX Training

 Section 106.45(b) of the 2020 Final Title IX Rules require the sharing of “All materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process.
 A recipient (Hartwick College) must make these training materials publicly available on its website, or if the recipient does not maintain a website the recipient must make these materials available upon request for inspection by members of the public.”

-Training materials from the Student Conduct Institute – The State University of New York (SCI) and the Association of Title IX Administrators (atIXa) along with Hartwick’s Title IX and Sexual Misconduct Policy (www.hartwick.edu/titleix) are utilized for training of our Title IX Coordinators, investigators, decision-makers (Hearing Officers) and any person who facilitates and informal resolution process.
+Training materials from the Student Conduct Institute – The State University of New York (SCI), the Association of Title IX Administrators (atIXa), and Hartwick College along with Hartwick’s Title IX and Sexual Misconduct Policy are utilized for training of our Title IX Coordinators, investigators, decision-makers (Hearing Officers) and any person who facilitates and informal resolution process.